Olawale and Osuji lead Hapoel Ra'anana past Hapoel Umm al-Fahm | Goal.com

 Not willing to go down without a fight, Umm al-Fahm fought back and pulled a goal back through Levan Kutalia in the 52nd minute.

-Twelve minutes later, the Georgian striker completed his brace after taking an advantage of Ra’anana’s sloppy defending.
+Twelve minutes later, the Georgian striker completed his brace after taking advantage of Ra’anana’s sloppy defending.

-Needing a goal to ensure that the game finished on a no winner, no vanquished note, they continued their pouring attack, albeit, they were unable to get the much-needed goal.
+Needing a goal to ensure that the game finished on a no winner, no vanquished note, they continued to pour forward, but they were unable to get the much-needed goal.
 Consequently, they returned home with heads bowed low.

 With his latest effort, Olawale has now scored seven goals in 13 league games in the ongoing 2020-21 campaign.